brassica-collective/handbook/content/brassica/handbook/Howtos/supporter_guidelines.md

 A--> D[I feel ready to direcly resolve the misunderstanding]-->A
 ```

-#### Ask for support:
+### Ask for support:
+We are practising asking for the specific support that we need.

 Once you know who you want to talk to about what:
-- Contact whoever is in the relevant Supporter role(s) in relation to you
-- Offer a brief overview of the scope of your request and check if they are willing and able to offer support.
+- Contact whoever is in the relevant Supporter role(s) in relation to you.
+Make a clearly scoped request, offer a brief overview of the context, and check if they are willing and able to offer support.
+Example formats:

+> "Hi, thanks for being my care supporter.
+If you're available, can we arrange a 30 min call this week for me to talk through my experience of how the last Assembly was facilitated?

+>  “Hi, thanks for being my accountability supporter.
+Are you available for a 30 min call this week?
+I had a tense verbal exchange at the Assembly.
+I have talked to my care supporter already and would now like help to think about what I could have done differently in that situation.”

-- Once the support request has been articulated and consented to, agree on the format of communication and any [structured-discussion tools](https://hackmd.io/@IntentionalRelationships/metacommunication).
+- Once the support request has been articulated and consented to, agree on the format of communication (e.g., 30min phone call) and any [structured-discussion tools](https://hackmd.io/@IntentionalRelationships/metacommunication) (e.g., peer-listening).

 - At an agreed time/place, take a moment to [HALT+](https://www.multiamory.com/podcast/218-ive-halted-now-what) and check that everyone has capacity to give the conversation the appropriate level of attention.
 If anyone does not have capacity, set another time to reconvene.

 ## When & How to Offer Support

-Your core role as a Conduct Supporter is to respond to requests for specific forms of support within the scope of our shared conduct expectations within the Brassica Collective.
+Your role as a Conduct Supporter is to respond to requests for specific forms of support within the scope of our shared conduct expectations within the Brassica Collective.
+As a guideline, each interval we try to be available for at least two 30min containers of support requests (plus coordination).

 ### Tips & Tools for Offering Care Support